Timeline of reactions to the 2020 Hong Kong national security law (April 2021): Pro-democracy figures sentenced to prison

 Among them, Martin Lee, Jimmy Lai and Margaret Ng were convicted for the first time.
 The two counts were 'organizing an unlawful assembly' and 'knowingly taking part in an unlawful assembly'.
 Only Margaret Ng, Cyd Ho, Leung and Martin Lee were allowed to probate their sentences, and the remaining defendants must be imprisoned immediately.

 Figo Chan, the convener of the Civil Human Rights Front, criticized the court for excessive sentences, which was absurd.
 He said that more than 1.7 million people took to the streets that day, but the police did not give them warnings or instructions, and did not take on the role of assisting the organizers to hold the rally.
 He criticized the regime for setting traps and making political prosecutions.
 The sentence will have a chilling effect, and the citizens will not dare to speak any more, and ultimately will only cause a backlog of people's grievances.

 A number of British, American and Canadian lawmakers issued statements condemning the sentencing as a reflection of the Chinese government's authoritarian bullying.
 Last Hong Kong governor Chris Patten said in comments carried on the website of British civic society group Hong Kong Watch, that the sentences were part of a "comprehensive assault" by the CCP on Hong Kong's freedoms and the rule of law.
 U.S. Republican senator Mitt Romney and Amnesty International demanded the release of sentenced persons.
 British Foreign Office also issued a statement stating that it cannot accept the Hong Kong government's decision to prosecute major democrats, claiming that peaceful demonstrations are Hong Kong's way of life and rights.
 U.S. Secretary of State Antony Blinken issued a statement condemning the Hong Kong court cases of 18 August and 31 August rallies.
 The rally case sentenced Jimmy Lai and others to imprisonment.
 The ruling once again proves that the Chinese and Hong Kong authorities have violated the rights and fundamental freedoms guaranteed by the Basic Law and the Sino-British Joint Declaration, and eliminated dissidents in any form.

 In the evening of the same day, the Public Prosecutors issued a statement in response, criticizing overseas politicians without naming their names and requesting the immediate release of sentenced persons.
 This is "absurd and blatant violation of the basic principles of international law and non-intervention."
 It made groundless attacks and totally disrespects the rule of law.
 It warns them that there is an opportunity to constitute contempt of court.

-At the same time, Jimmy Lai, Lee Cheuk-yan, and former Democratic Party chairman Yeung Sum, who were charged with unlawful assembly in the conflict march non 31 August 2019.
+At the same time, Jimmy Lai, Lee Cheuk-yan, and former Democratic Party chairman Yeung Sum, who were charged with unlawful assembly in the conflict march on 31 August 2019.
 They all pleaded guilty and sentenced by District Court judge Amanda Woodcock at the West Kowloon Magistrates' Court.
 The following activists who convicted and sentenced to prison are: